 Our bilateral relations with Serbia are on an improving trend and I look forward to that continuing.
 We’re seeing more and more senior visits in both directions – including the first visit of HRH Prince of Wales to Serbia since 1978 – and an increased volume and quality of contact between our businesses, academic, arts and culture communities.
 We are also witnessing enhanced levels of cooperation in important areas such as justice and home affairs, migration, the fight against extremism and organised crime, and defence etc.

 Governments in both countries are now formed and they have important business to deal with.
-Serbian Prime Minister Vu?i? has presented a comprehensive and ambitious plan for the continuation of reform across key areas.
+Serbian Prime Minister Vucic has presented a comprehensive and ambitious plan for the continuation of reform across key areas.
 I was particularly interested to hear more about the economic reform agenda.
-And recognition that Serbia can still do more in regard to the rule of law, support to the work of independent institutions, and promotion of freedom of expression.
+And a recognition that Serbia can still do more in regard to the rule of law, support to the work of independent institutions, and promotion of freedom of expression.

 Many British scholars with deep knowledge of the Balkans claim that, after Brexit, the UK has neither a political nor an economic interest in the region.
 How do you see the future of the UK’s business engagement in the Western Balkan region?